sayanee/angularjs-pdf/readme.md

 1. next / previous page
 1. zoom in / out
 1. rotate clockwise
-1. type in the page number to view it directly
+1. jump to a page number
 1. when scrolling, the pdf controls will get fixed position at the top
 1. define the view template
 1. define the path to pdf with scope variable